 Bitter greens and sour foods (chicory/rocket/watercress/dandelion/radicchio) help to stimulate digestive secretions.
 Use them in salads, smoothies or make a vegetable juice.

 If you suffer from low stomach acid, try adding 1-2 tbsp of raw apple cider vinegar in a small amount of warm or cold water before meals.
 Raw, unpasteurised apple cider vinegar contains probiotics that will top up your levels of good bacteria and support optimal digestion of food.

 Turmeric contains at least 200 different compounds, including curcumin which has powerful antioxidant and anti-inflammatory properties, and is good at inhibiting the growth of bad bacteria which can lead to dysbiosis and sluggish bowels.3 Add 1/2 tsp ground turmeric (or grated fresh) to a cup of hot water, with 1/2 tsp cinnamon and a squeeze of lemon for a soothing, nutritious drink after meals.

-Seaweed is both nutrient-dense and rich in fibre, and has also been shown to lower inflammation and increase insulin sensitivity.
-This means it is also good for blood sugar balance and weight loss.
+Seaweed is both nutrient-dense and rich in fibre, and has also been shown to lower inflammation and increase insulin sensitivity.4 This means it may be useful in supporting blood sugar balance and weight loss.

 7. Antimicrobial-rich foods

 These foods will support good levels of commensal (friendly) bacteria in the gut and reduce overgrowth of yeasts, parasites and pathogenic bacteria.
 Good sources include garlic, clove, oregano, coconut oil, curcumin, olive oil, and liquorice.